Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-17 - Saving, loading, h file
 Worked with files to handle game state saving (save and load functions), updated grid's h file and renamed another file (1.5 hours)

+### 2024-01-18 - Grid and movement controls
+Displaying the grid function and handling signals, functionality for moving around the grid with keyboard and connections (2 hours)